-Figure~\ref{04ThermalHoloCase} shows the holographic projection GI at the intensity squared speckle case.
-Five simulated or experimental reconstruction results, SHGI-$\mathbb{R}$, CHGI-$\mathbb{R}$, EHGI-$\mathbb{R}$, CHGI-$\mathbb{T}$ and SHGI-$\mathbb{T}$, after 10,000 iterations are shown in Figs.~\ref{04ThermalHoloCase}(a)-\ref{04ThermalHoloCase}(e), respectively.
+Figure~\ref{04ThermalHoloCase} shows the holographic projection GI in the case of the intensity-squared speckle.
+Five results of simulated or experimental reconstruction, SHGI-$\mathbb{R}$, CHGI-$\mathbb{R}$, EHGI-$\mathbb{R}$, CHGI-$\mathbb{T}$, and SHGI-$\mathbb{T}$, after 10,000 iterations are shown in Figs.~\ref{04ThermalHoloCase}(a)-\ref{04ThermalHoloCase}(e), respectively.
 Here, five subgraphs share a common color bar.
-According to Eq.~(\ref{EQ02}), the visibility $V$ of SHGI-$\mathbb{R}$, CHGI-$\mathbb{R}$, EHGI-$\mathbb{R}$, CHGI-$\mathbb{T}$ and SHGI-$\mathbb{T}$ are 0.0233, 0.0042, 0.0040, 0.0034 and 0.0180, respectively (displayed in the bottom right corner of the subgraphs).
-Note that, the visibility of those simulated holographic projection GIs (SHGI-$\mathbb{R}$ and SHGI-$\mathbb{T}$) is superior than others.
-Although the visibility of those experimental results by CHGI-$\mathbb{R}$, EHGI-$\mathbb{R}$ and CHGI-$\mathbb{T}$ in Figs.~\ref{04ThermalHoloCase}(b)-\ref{04ThermalHoloCase}(d) using experimental bucket signals Exp-BD2 is relatively low, but still represent a significant improvement compared with experimental chaotic light ghost images in Figs.~\ref{03ThermalCase}(b) and \ref{03ThermalCase}(c) by CGI and TGI schemes, respectively.
-Here, the advantage of visibility is not obvious, mainly because high dynamic range of intensity squared speckle is greatly affected by the environment noise.
-However, these simulated results in Figs.~\ref{03ThermalCase}(a) and \ref{03ThermalCase}(e) by SHGI-$\mathbb{R}$ and SHGI-$\mathbb{T}$ schemes avoiding the pollution of experimental noise demonstrate the potential of holographic projection-based GI for high-visibility imaging.
+According to Eq.~(\ref{EQ02}), the visibility $V$ of SHGI-$\mathbb{R}$, CHGI-$\mathbb{R}$, EHGI-$\mathbb{R}$, CHGI-$\mathbb{T}$, and SHGI-$\mathbb{T}$ are 0.0233, 0.0042, 0.0040, 0.0034, and 0.0180, respectively (displayed in the bottom right corner of the subgraphs).
+Note that, the visibility of those simulated holographic projection GIs (SHGI-$\mathbb{R}$ and SHGI-$\mathbb{T}$) is superior to others.
+Although the visibility of those experimental results by CHGI-$\mathbb{R}$, EHGI-$\mathbb{R}$ and CHGI-$\mathbb{T}$ in Figs.~\ref{04ThermalHoloCase}(b)-\ref{04ThermalHoloCase}(d) using experimental bucket signals Exp-BD2 is relatively low, but still represents a significant improvement compared to experimental results of chaotic GI in Figs.~\ref{03ThermalCase}(b) and \ref{03ThermalCase}(c) by CGI and TGI schemes, respectively.
+Here, the advantage of visibility is not obvious, mainly because the experimental measurement of the high dynamic range of intensity-squared speckle is greatly affected by the environment noise.
+However, these simulated results in Figs.~\ref{04ThermalHoloCase}(a) and \ref{04ThermalHoloCase}(e) by SHGI-$\mathbb{R}$ and SHGI-$\mathbb{T}$ schemes avoiding the pollution of experimental noise demonstrate the potential of holographic projection-based GI for high-visibility.